 Iwi: Ngāi Tuhoe, Te Arawa

-I keep active outside of the University to settle my body, mind and soul doing various activities such as basketball, ultimate frisbee, waka ama, volleyball, and parkour.
-I also have special interests in skydiving where I have completed an Accelerated Free Fall.
-I also enjoy dancing, the performing arts and above all else te reo Māori and tikanga Māori.
+I kept active outside of the University to settle my body, mind and soul doing various activities such as basketball, ultimate frisbee, waka ama, volleyball, and parkour.
+I have a special interest in skydiving where I have completed an Accelerated Free Fall.
+I also enjoy dancing, the performing arts and above all else te reo and tikanga Māori.

 I chose teaching as my profession because I love it.
 I wish to build student’s self-confidence, self-awareness and self-belief.
 I enjoy working with students to identify and pursue their passions, develop their talents and skillsets, and I enjoy helping them to develop strategies that they can put in place to build a better world for themselves.

 My goal is to return to my rohe to teach.
 I plan to establish my own school which embeds tikanga, reo and mātauranga Māori.
 It will also focus on self-sustainable living and life-skills, outdoor education and survival skills, and outdoor adventure sports.
 The school will target rangatahi Māori who are disengaged from formal education and encourage them to find their own path, to succeed and achieve in whatever they do.
 Kia tū rangatira rātau.